 With the coordinates of gravitation centers, and brands data of DSLR cameras, one-way MANOVAs were conducted.
 The result of MANOVA indicates that Wilks' Lambda F=16.604; p value=.000 (<0.05), meaning that there existed significant differences among 5 DSLR samples.
-Moreover, through marginal tests, it was found that these five samples were significantly different along X axis (marginal test F=29.363, P value=0.000<0.05) and Y axis (marginal test F=2.550, P value=0.039<0.05), meaning that there were significant differences among five brands of DSLR cameras in terms of product form attraction and purchase intention.
-In terms of product form attraction and purchase intentions, the average values are Nikon (1.39, 4.79), LUMIX (9.89, 4.03), PENTAX (-0.28, 2.14), SONY (-2.39, 1.97), Olympus (-0.95, 1.76).
-Furthermore, the Duncan post hoc test reflected that these five competitive samples could be divided into three clusters in purchase intention.
+Moreover, through marginal tests, it was found that these five samples were significantly different along X axis (marginal test F=29.363, P value =0.000<0.05) and Y axis (marginal test F=2.550, P value =0.039<0.05), meaning that there were significant differences among five brands of DSLR cameras in terms of product form attraction and purchase intention.
+In terms of product form attraction and purchase intention.
+In terms of product form attraction and purchase intention.
+In terms of product form test reflected that these five competitive samples could be divided into three clusters in purchase intention.
 Among them, Lumix (9.89, US\$630) was of the relatively lower price and had the highest degree of purchase intention.
-In terms of product form attraction, Nikon and Lumix were of the cluster of highly attractive.
+In terms of product form attractive.
 From the results, it is clear that student user group will give a higher priority to buy Lumix whose price is much lower.